ScottLogic/blog/_posts/2019-05-30-hola-vs-hello-world.md

 title: Hola vs Hello World
 date: 2019-05-30 00:00:00 Z
 categories:
-- lramchandani
 - Testing
 tags:
 - Testing
 author: lramchandani
 layout: default_post
 summary: Have you ever considered the similarities between learning a new human language and a programming language?
 I have always been fascinated by this topic and it has inspired me to write a blog post to help those like me, who worry when we see the code.
 ---

 Have you ever considered the similarities between learning a new human language and a programming language?